FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/driving_robot.md

     ```

     !!!
 Tip
-        Remember to use the light bulb for importing and creating constants!
+        Remember to use the light bulb for importing and creating constants if needed!

 !!! summary ""
     **2)** Also in the execute method we will we want to call the **arcadeDrive** method we created in **Drivetrain** and give it the variables **moveSpeed** and **rotateSpeed** we created as parameters.